deflax/qlx/README.md

 1. Create a directory to store the persistent Redis database files. `mkdir -p data/redis`
 2. Edit configuration in `config/`
-3. Launch the qlx stack using `docker-compose up -d`.
+3. Launch the qlx stack using `docker-compose up -d --build`.
 This will build and execute redis and qlx servers

 The image exposes a few environment variables to control deployment: